SFPC/sfpc.github.io/participate.md

 SFPC’s Code Societies, our winter intensive session, will examine the ideological and corporeal attributes of computation; concentrating on the poetics and politics of culturally embedded software.
 How do different platforms and processes — including algorithms, data collection, social media, infrastructure, and interface — yield distinct modes of seeing, thinking, feeling, and reinforce existing systems of power?
 Through a balanced study of critical theory discussion and hands-on coding workshops, students will create small projects that explore and question these ideas.

 Subscribe to our mailing list at the bottom of this page for enrollment announcements.

+## Spring 2019 Call is now closed

+- Ten-Weeks Session: March 11th – May.
+17th, 2019
+- Location: SFPC, 155 Bank street, West Village, NYCWest Village, NYC

+Join SFPC's main program for ten weeks in New York City.
+Daily classes that range from programming, electronics, and the history and theory of art and technology.
+There are student-led skill sharing sessions, lectures and workshops with visiting artists, visits to institutions, schools, art spaces and dinners with special guests.

+Fall 2019 Call will open in January 2019

 # Past Programs